willfindlay/honors-thesis/thesis/thesis.md

 eBPF offers a promising interface for kernel introspection, particularly given its scope and unprecedented level of safety therein; although eBPF can examine any data structure or function in the kernel through the instrumentation of tracepoints, its safety is guaranteed via a bytecode verifier.
-What this means in practice is that we effectively have unlimited, highly performant, production-safe system introspection capabilities that can be used to monitor as much or as little system state as we desire.
+What this means in practice is that eBPF effectively provides unlimited, highly performant, production-safe system introspection capabilities that can be used to monitor as much or as little system state as desired.

 Certainly, eBPF offers unprecedented system state visibility, but this is only scratching the surface of what this technology is capable of.
-With nearly limitless tracing capabilities, we can construct powerful applications to enhance system security, stability, and performance.
+With nearly limitless tracing capabilities, powerful applications can be constructed to enhance system security, stability, and performance.
 In theory, these applications can perform much of their work autonomously in the background, but are equally capable of functioning in a more interactive role, keeping the end user informed about changes in system state, particularly if these changes in state are undesired.
-To that end, I propose *ebpH* (a portmanteau of eBPF and pH), an intrusion detection system based entirely on eBPF that monitors process state in the form of system call sequences.
+To that end, I propose *ebpH* (a portmanteau of eBPF and pH), an anomaly detection system based entirely on eBPF that monitors process state in the form of system call sequences.
 By building and maintaining per-executable behavior profiles, ebpH can dynamically detect when processes are behaving outside of the status quo, and notify the user so that they can understand